Are you a history buff? An art lover, perhaps? Kalmar offers many fascinating attractions which are all worth a visit. Below are just a few of them.

 The Krusenstierna Garden

 The Krusenstierna garden is a well-preserved city garden from the 1800s.
 It was donated to the City of Kalmar about 70 years ago, after being owned by the Krusenstierna family for many years.
 The family wished for the garden to be preserved and made available to the public.
 From May through September, you can visit this lovely place, to enjoy its flower beds.
 There's also a café, and a little museum showing what the main building was like in the 1800s.
 From time to time, various events are hosted here.
+The garden and café are open from May - September.

 A World of Dinosaurs

 Kalmar is home to Europe's largest exhibition of dinosaurs, which is expanded every year.
 Here, you can take a closer look at anything from fossils to some very realistic, life-size dinosaurs.
 All in all, 200 dinosaurs and skeletons are on display here.
 To make things even more exciting, several of the dinosaurs contain animatronics, meaning they move, breathe, and roar in a very realistic way.
+Open May - October.